 Las Vegas has plenty of amazing things to see and do, but today, we share the best day trips from Las Vegas, perfect for those wanting to escape the strip for a bit.

-We LOVE Vegas!
-The themed hotels, fun nights out, and over-the-top decor is my idea of a vacation.
-Plus the amazing Vegas buffets and places to eat in Vegas make this a foodie haven too.
-There is certainly a lot to see and do on and around the strip, but for something a little different, why not take one of these day trips out and see the state of Nevada but also the impressive natural sights in the nearby states too.
+There is certainly a lot to see and do on and around the strip, (and even some things NOT to do in Vegas) but for something a little different, why not take one of these day trips out and see the state of Nevada but also the impressive natural sights in the nearby states too.

 A visit to the Grand Canyon is one of the most popular day trips from Las Vegas.
 The magnificent Grand Canyon is a UNESCO World Heritage Site featuring a stunning view of valleys between arid-land erosions.
 If you’re in Las Vegas, you definitely have to make a trip to see this beauty.

 The Grand Canyon is directly east of Las Vegas, although the way to get here is not quite straightforward.
 There are a few ways to get there; by driving on your own, booking a day tour with bus transport, or boarding a helicopter.

 Renting a vehicle and getting there by yourself is definitely possible.
 It’s a 4-hour drive, so keep in mind that you can get really exhausted on your drive back to Las Vegas.
 With that, booking a tour with bus transport or a helicopter is best.
 In general, the tour will take you to the West Rim, Hoover Dam, and an optional Skywalk experience and sometimes includes snacks.